 Purchase The Vikings (1958) On Blu-ray

-The Vikings (1958) is available now on blu-ray should you really want it.
+The Vikings (1958) is available now on Blu-ray from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the blu-ray version

 That’s The Vikings blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook page.